nancylu94/CPSC-1710-Final-Project/README.md

 ## How the Tool Works

 ### Multi-Pass RAG Retrieval

+**Financial Analysis:**
+- Single comprehensive retrieval query for all financial metrics including revenue, margins, cash flow, CapEx, R&D, and inventory data
+- Extracts 8 indicators with numeric scoring (0-2 points each) for a total of 16 points

+**Sustainability Analysis:**
 The tool uses **3 separate retrieval queries** to ensure comprehensive coverage:

 1. **GHG Query:** Retrieves chunks about Scope 1/2/3 emissions and YoY changes
 2. **Automotive Query:** Retrieves chunks about EVs, batteries, ICE phase-out, supply chain
 3. **Quality/Compliance Query:** Retrieves chunks about sustainability claims, water, waste, fines, audits

-All contexts are combined before analysis to ensure the LLM has relevant information for all 15 criteria.
+All contexts are combined before analysis to ensure the LLM has relevant information for all 15 sustainability criteria.

 ---